AI Agents

 Autonomy without constraints creates risk.

 High-risk environments should rarely allow unconstrained execution.
-The better pattern is tiered autonomy: low-risk actions can be automated, while sensitive or irreversible actions require review.
+A better pattern is tiered autonomy: low-risk actions can be automated, while sensitive or irreversible actions require review.

 3. State Management Matters